chrisvogt/gatsby-theme-chrisvogt/www.chronogrove.com/README.md

 The site includes demo widget configurations that point to mock endpoints.
 You can:

 1. Set up real API endpoints for live demos
-2. Use mock data for development and testing
-3. Test widget error states and loading states
-4. Showcase widget functionality to potential users

 ## Development Workflow